saltkid/tbg/README.md

 1. [run](https://github.com/saltkid/tbg/blob/main/docs/run_command_usage.md)
     - *args*: none
     - *flags*: `-p, --profile`, `-i, --interval`, `-a, --alignment`, `-o, --opacity`, `-s, --stretch`
-    - edit `settings.json` used by *Windows Terminal* using settings from the currently used config.<br><br>If any of the `--`flags are specified, it will use those values in editing `settings.json` instead of what's specified in the currently used config
+    - edit `settings.json` used by *Windows Terminal* using settings from the currently used config.
+If any of the flags are specified, it will use those values in editing `settings.json` instead of what's specified in the currently used config
 2. [config](https://github.com/saltkid/tbg/blob/main/docs/config_command_usage.md)
     - *args*: none
     - *flags*: `-p, --profile`, `-i, --interval`, `-a, --alignment`, `-o, --opacity`, `-s, --stretch`
-    - If no flags are present, it will print out the currently used config to console.<br><br>If any of the flags are present, it will edit the fields of the config based on the flags and values passed
+    - If no flags are present, it will print out the currently used config to console.
+If any of the flags are present, it will edit the fields of the config based on the flags and values passed
 3. [add](https://github.com/saltkid/tbg/blob/main/docs/add_command_usage.md)
     - `path/to/dir`
     - *flags*: `-a, --alignment`, `-o, --opacity`, `-s, --stretch`